January 22, 2019 | Authored by: Michael Isaacs

 Findings from a RetailMeNot survey reinforce the intense appeal of discounts to consumers and the utility of discounts to merchants.
-About two-thirds of consumers say that they make an unplanned purchase based on receiving a discount, and 74 percent say it is on their mind during the shopping process.
+About two-thirds of consumers say that they make an unplanned purchase based on receiving a discount, and 74 percent say it is on their minds during the shopping process.

 What charge is the discount applied to?

 Let's say a customer buys a subscription product that costs $10 per month with a one-year commitment and is given a coupon that entitles him or her to a 10 percent discount, resulting in a $9/month price point.
 What happens if, in the middle of the year, the price is raised from $10 a month to $15 a month?
 Does the discount stay at $1 off the standard price, or will it now increase to $1.50?

 What if, instead of a percentage discount, the customers receive a flat $1-a-month discount?
 If the price rises to $15, the user proportionally "loses out" on the discount because the net is a $1 discount on a $15 subscription instead of a $1 discount on a $10 subscription.

 Now imagine this scenario: After six months, the same merchant offers all customers 20 percent off of their current pricing on the condition that they commit for another 12 months.
 Is that 20 percent discount applied to the $10 standard fee — in which case the monthly payment will go down to $8 — or is it applied to the already discounted $9 per month fee, in which case the monthly goes down to $7.20?

 How long is a discount coupon valid?

 Here's another complicating factor: How long does a sale last?